AyushmanTripathy/logic_gates_simulation/Readme.md

     - cache the value for some time, before recomputing.
     - call the output gates in time interval

+    - incase element is connected to itself
+        1. remebers the previous state

 ### TODO

 [x] Gates structure